Neuroimaging Fellowship

 Beyond the clinical experience

-Fellows who choose to do a second year become an Instructor in the Radiology Department, functioning as a junior faculty member under the continued guidance of senior faculty.
+Fellows who choose to do a second year (“Neuroimaging”) can function as a junior faculty member under the continued guidance of senior faculty.
 In this year, a greater degree of autonomy and function is expected and greater supervisory skills are required.
 In addition, further subspecialization opportunities are available in a variety of areas, including:

 - Head and Neck